wmakley/wmakley.github.io/_drafts/building-a-cheap-email-service-with-gmail-and-amazon-ses.md

 ---
 layout: post
-title: "Building a cheap email fowarding service with Gmail and AWS CDK"
+title: "Building a cheap email forwarding service with Gmail and AWS CDK"
 date: 2020-07-01
 categories: ["aws", "consulting", "aws-cdk"]
 ---

+TODO: This blog post is entirely outdated, as I no longer use this stack.
+I use Zoho as a very cheap $1/month mailbox and SMTP server, and forward work emails to my personal ["Hey"][hey] account.

+--

 When you register a domain, you don't get email for free.
 One of the first decisions I had to make after purchasing the domain for this blog was where to host my email.
 Initially I went with [ProtonMail][protonmail], lured by relative low cost for a single custom domain and feeling paranoid about security.

-After using ProtonMail for two years, I have only one thing to say about it: The webapp is slow and clumsy.
-It's a great company otherwise, but this is a deal-breaker.
+After using ProtonMail for two years, I have only one thing to say about it: The webapp is slow and clumsy, and the encryption is pointless unless the recipient is also using ProtonMail.
+(This is always the downfall of encrypted messaging services.)
 They do offer POP and IMAP through a bridge, but it's not as though Apple Mail is a killer email reading experience either.
-I still prefer Gmail, in spite of the spying.
+I still prefer Gmail, in spite of the privacy and monopoly issues.

 I demoed and priced out other services, but didn't find anything that great except ["Hey"][hey].
-Unfortunately, "Hey" is too expensive for one email address, and I need a custom domain.

 ## Brainwave